OpusCapita/react-showroom-client/README.md

 **~~Allen Carr~~ The easy way to start organizing libraries:**

 * Spent several hours/days creating a component?
 Spend 30 more minutes to put your component in a library and write simple documentation with a code example.
-* Next time you or your teammate wont't have to rewrite it again.
+* Next time you or your teammate won't have to rewrite it again.
 * Or you can spend several hours/days :clock10: to `/dev/null` again.
 * **The choice is yours**.